 I’m a professor at Babson College, a small private school just outside of Boston that specializes in entrepreneurial leadership.
-Besides teaching leadership skills to students and executives, I’m also the Chair of the Management Division and manage about 40 other faculty members.
+I teach leadership skills to students and executives.

 I got interested in the challenges of being new after moving to Japan on an international management assignment for Procter and Gamble, my previous employer.
 I spent five years in Japan and southeast Asia, and experienced both the excitement and anxiety that comes with being a newcomer to a foreign land.
 I also managed Japanese product development teams, and saw how important the first few days and weeks were to the ultimate success and satisfaction of new employees.